 Dr. Liu supervises PhD and MA dissertations related to Translation and Chinese Studies.
 She welcomes perspective PhD students who intends to work on topics related to literary translation, East-West cultural and literary exchanges, and history of translation in China in the nineteenth and twentieth centuries.

 Liu Qian.
-Yiyu zhi ai: Huwenxing fanyi lilun shijiao xia de Zhongguo jinxiandai aiqing xiaoshuo de yi yu zhuan 异域之爱：互文性翻译理论视角下的中国近现代爱情小说的译与撰 Exotic Love: Translation and Creation of Romantic Stories in Early Twentieth-century China from An Intertextual Translation Perspective. (in progress)
+Yiyu zhi ai: Huwenxing fanyi lilun shijiao xia de Zhongguo jinxiandai aiqing xiaoshuo de yi yu zhuan 异域之爱：互文性翻译理论视角下的中国近现代爱情小说的译与撰 Exotic Love: Translation and Creation of Romantic Stories in Early Twentieth-century China from An Intertextual Translation Perspective. (submitted to publisher)

 Liu Qian.
 “Houzhiminzhuyi shiye zhong de shijie wenxue” 後殖民主義視野中的世界文學 “World Literature from the Perspective of Postcolonialism”.
 Journal of Macao Polytechnic Institute 2021 (2): 144-154

 Jane Qian Liu.
 “Pseudotranslation, Intertextuality and Metafictionality: Three Case Studies of Pseudotranslation from Early Twentieth-Century China.”
 Perspectives: Studies in Translation Theory and Practice, vol. 27, issue 3, 2019: 389-403